 In addition to analysing animal and plant fossils, I have also developed a number of methods to analyse traces of genetic material preserved in modern and ancient environmental samples - such as sediments, ice and permafrost, water (fresh and marine), and cave calcite formations.
 The amounts of surviving genetic material are generally miniscule, and in the case of Antarctic ice (pictured) around 5-6 litres of ice were filtered in the field, in order to collect enough DNA to generate reliable signals.
 The environmental DNA research has included ancient humans, animals, plants, invertebrates, and microbes (fungi, bacteria and viruses).

-In 2014 I was successful in obtaining ARC funding to initiate the Aborginal Heritage Project (AHP), a major collaboration with Indigenous families and communities across Australia and the South Australian Museum to reconstruct the genetic history of Australia prior to the arrival of Europeans.
-The AHP is based on the genetic analysis of historic hair samples held at the South Australian Museum, collected in a series of anthropological expeditions across Australia between the 1920s and 1970s by the Board for Anthropology at the University of Adelaide.
+In 2014 I successfully obtained ARC funding that allowed me to initiate and lead the Aborginal Heritage Project (AHP), a major collaboration with Indigenous families and communities across Australia and the South Australian Museum to reconstruct the genetic history of Australia prior to the arrival of Europeans.
+The AHP is based on the genetic analysis of historic hair samples held at the South Australian Museum, collected in a series of anthropological expeditions across Australia between the 1920s and 1970s by the Board for Anthropology at the University of Adelaide, led by the remarkable (and completely under-recognised) Australian scientist, Dr Norman Tindale (see video below).
 Genetic analysis of the historic hair samples is only permitted with consent from the original donors or their descendants and the project is built upon close participation of Aboriginal families in the analysis and interpretation of the resulting genetic data.
 The resulting genetic map (see link below) of Indigenous Australia aims to reconstruct Aboriginal history where written or oral records may fail, assist people from the Stolen Generation with reunification of families and location of Country, and facilitate repatriation of Indigenous cultural items and remains held in museums in Australia and overseas.
-The project has won several awards including the Australian Museum Eureka Prize (2017), and the South Australian Science Excellence Award (2018).
+The project has won several awards including the Australian Museum Eureka Prize (2017: photo above with Auntie Isabel O'Loughlin), and the South Australian Science Excellence Award (2018).